DuncanCragg/OnexOS/README-App.md

 ### Can you give some more examples?

-with just these basic starting materials you can:

  - Build a house from panels linked into rooms and rooms linked together
  - Then build a street made of links to all the houses of your family
  - Add some extra houses by creating one house and dropping its link up the street